-Attribute serviceCode
+All the organisationUnitGroups are assigned a “Code” with the following pattern:

+OUG_HSV_**TYPE OF SERVICE**

+The **type of service** (part of the “Code”) is used to match DataSets and IndicatorGroups that are related to a Service.

+A specific “serviceCode” attribute is associated to these two objects (which definition is described in the following part) so they can be matched.

+For DataSets the “serviceCode” pattern is:

+DS_**TYPE OF SERVICE**

+For IndicatorGroups the “serviceCode” pattern is:

+ING_**TYPE OF SERVICE**

+The “serviceCode” can be used to match both the objects to various Services using the following syntax:

+_**TYPE OF SERVICE1**_**TYPE OF SERVICE2**

+DataSets and IndicatorGroups: Attribute “serviceCode”

 Required for the use of the App.
-Created in Apps -> Data administration -> Attribute as shown below:
+Created in Apps -> Data administration -> Attribute as shown at left.

 It defines a new text field to be configured in the datasets and indicator groups.
 Introducing the code of one of the dossier dataelements, all the dataelements within the dataset or the indicators within the indicator group will be included in the dossier.

-Dataset ZZDossier

-Required during the configuration of the App.
-It contains basically all dossier dataelements, allowing the user to enter the description for each dossier.
-It was created taking into account the following considerations:

-Name/Short name: ZZDossier

-Code: ZZD.
-REQUIRED!

-Frequency: Yearly.
-REQUIRED!

-Selected data elements: all dossier dataelements.

-Data has to be collected in 2015.
-It is there where the App is going to look for the descriptions.

-Organisation units to introduce dossier definition

-The following structure is required in the HMIS hierarchy to allow the configuration of the dossiers:

-The dataset ZZDossier is assigned to the three OUs at service level: English, French and Spanish.
-In this way, admin users can enter the description of the dossier for each language.
-If a new language is required, we would need to add another OU to this hiearchy, with the name of the language (TBD: Rishi, would the current code recognize this additional language?).

-sqlView Dossiers
+Dossiers App Install

-Used internally by the Dossier app.
-Get dossier based on parameter language code and Service code (see image below).

-Dossier app

-Finally, the Dossier app has to be installed in the system, in instance through Apps -> App Management.
-The code is contained in the package hmis_dossier_app.zip.
+Finally, the Dossiers App has to be installed in the system, in instance through Apps -> App Management.
+The code is contained in the package available in GitHub: https://github.com/MSFOCBA/dhis2Reports/releases

 Export of dossier app into a new server